J4ck3LSyN-Gen2/Alien/readme.md

 > This is not a critical addition and more information can be learned directly from the repo [here](https://github.com/J4ck3LSyN-Gen2/pingSmugglerUpgraded/blob/main/PSU.py)

+#### Utils Andras Browser Automation

+> Still under heavy development and is best to learn more directly from the repo [here](https://github.com/J4ck3LSyN-Gen2/Malum)

 ### Notes

 * **MITM/NMAP/Firewall Packet Fragmentation**